microsoft/MLOpsPython/docs/getting_started.md

 For using Azure DevOps Pipelines all other variables are stored in the file `.pipelines/diabetes_regression-variables-template.yml`.
 Using the default values as a starting point, adjust the variables to suit your requirements.

-**Note:** In `diabetes_regression` folder you can find `config.json` file that we would recommend to use in order to provide parameters for training, evaluation and scoring scripts.
-An example of a such parameter is a hyperparameter of a training algorithm: in our case it's the ridge regression [*alpha* hyperparameter](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html).
-We don't provide any special serializers for this config file.
-So, it's up to you which template to support there.
+**Note:** In the `diabetes_regression` folder you can find the `config.json` file that we recommend to use in order to provide parameters for training, evaluation and scoring scripts.
+An example of a such parameter is a hyperparameter of a training algorithm; in our case it's the ridge regression [*alpha* hyperparameter](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html).
+We don't provide any special serializers for this config file, so it's up to you which template to support there.

-Up until now you should have:
+At this point you should have:

 * Forked (or cloned) the repo
 * Configured an Azure DevOps project with a service connection to Azure Resource Manager